 The audio was plenty loud with no distortion, and mids and highs were pleasant.
 However, there was minimal bass, and although it looks like there are speakers on each side of the keyboard, there are just two downward-firing speakers.
-You’ll want headphones or Bluetooth speakers for music or long Netflix binge sessions.
+You’ll want

 The Envy x360 15 inherited the excellent keyboard from its Spectre siblings, offering up great spacing, large and attractive keycaps, and plenty of travel.
 The switches offer a nice bounce and a comfortable bottoming action, affording plenty of precision for fast typists.
 It’s my favorite keyboard behind Apple’s Magic Keyboard on the latest MacBooks.
 Only Dell’s XPS line comes close.
 One downside to the laptop’s design as that the power button is on the keyboard, meaning you have to open the lid to power it on.